Update: Friday 28 April

 If you want to know more about this facility, attend this Saturday’s (April 1) Kaikoura District Community Expo, at the Memorial Hall, and hear more about this from 2.30pm to 3pm.

 Monday 27 March

-SH1 south of Kaikoura will be closed to all traffic for eight days from 8pm on Sunday 26 March to 7am on Tuesday 4 April.
+SH1 south of Kaikoura has closed to all traffic for eight days.
+The closure is from 8pm on Sunday 26 March to 7am on Tuesday 4 April.

-This is to enable emergency slip face stabilisation work to be carried out.
-This work has become more critical following the recent heavy rain which has closed the road for some days.
+This is to enable emergency slip face stabilisation work to be carried out and has become critical following the recent heavy rain which closed the road for some days.

 New slips along the route have meant we have repeatedly had to close the highway, disrupting travel.
 This work will make the route more reliable.